jeremyosborne/ant_cities/README.md

     - Cleanup mini-map like World_Viewport (version .15)
     - Add mini map scrolling back into the game.
     - Make something like surface effects that any display port can use.
+- Ant Entity
+    - Maybe add an ant destroy method that will allow ants to clean up their things, like spatial index or other references.
     - Fix ants going in circles next to a leaf.
     - Adjust leaf carrying position from back to the mouth.
     - Add collision detection so that entities can not run over each other.
     - Fix ant eating to be time based (like ant hunger.)
 - Multi-Process, Sim and Render Thread
 - Saving settings...
     - Option: JSON, csv, ini... lots of choices.
 I'd prefer JSON in general only